pchat-imm/rpi3/README.md

 ```
 chmod 0600 /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-- Apply new config to the WLAN interface. — or else reboot the system
+- Apply new config to the WLAN interface — or else reboot the system
 ```
 wpa_cli -i wlan0 reconfigure
 ```